l3chat/MultiBranchPages/Guide.md

 ### Step 4: Test Branch Deployments

+**IMPORTANT**: Before testing dev/test branches, ensure the workflow file exists in those branches (see Part 3, Step 6).

 1. Navigate to your **dev** branch:
    - Click on the branch dropdown (usually shows "main")
    - Select **dev** branch

+2. Verify the workflow file exists:
+   - Check that `.github/workflows/deploy.yml` exists in the dev branch
+   - If not, follow the instructions in Part 3, Step 6 to copy it

-2. Make a small change to trigger deployment:
+3. Make a small change to trigger deployment:
    - Click on any HTML file (e.g., `index.html`)
    - Click the **Edit** button (pencil icon)
    - Add a comment or change some text
    - Scroll down and commit the change

-3. Go to **Actions** tab to see the new workflow running for the dev branch
+4. Go to **Actions** tab to see the new workflow running for the dev branch

-4. Once complete, visit your site URL with `/dev/` added to test the dev deployment
+5. Once complete, visit your site URL with `/dev/` added to test the dev deployment

+6. Repeat for the **test** branch

-## Part 5: Understanding Your Deployment URLs
+## Part 6: Understanding Your Deployment URLs

 After successful setup, your branches will be accessible at: